Abbas Zaryab: Biography

 Abbas was born in Khoy, West Azerbaijan in Iran.
 From an early age, he showed an exceptional talent and memory, becoming distinguished among his classmates.
 Through a distinguished academic achievement, he was given a free scholarship to Germany.
 He obtained his doctorate from Mainz University in Germany from the history department.
 His Ph.D. thesis covered the topic of Timur's successor according to the book: Tarikh-e-Kabir Ja'fari.
 He had mastery over the Persian language, Azerbaijani language, Arabic language and European languages such as German, English and French.

 Among the distinguished rank he held, was the head of the library of congress in Iran and the head of the literature department at Tehran University.
-At the invitation of the eminent Iranologist, Professor Walter Bruno Henning, he taught Persian language and literature in University of California, Berkeley between 1962 and 1964.
+At the invitation of the eminent Iranologist, Professor Walter Bruno Henning, he taught Near Eastern languages and Persian language and literature in University of California, Berkeley between 1962 and 1964.
 But he came back to Iran, due to his love for his homeland and took a position at Tehran University.
 He died in 1995.

 His works are quoted in Western publications and by Western scholars including Franklin Lewis, Charles Melville, G. Michael Wickens, Juan Cole, Kamran Ekbal, Lutz Richter-Bernburg, Josef van Ess, H. R. Roemer, etc.